Veteran Affairs Medical Malpractice Attorney in Macon

 Can I File a VA Medical Malpractice Claim?

-The Federal Torts Claims Act (FTCA) allows you to file a lawsuit against any Veteran Affairs employee whose negligence caused your injury, whereas Section 1151 is limited to filing lawsuits against individuals involved in injuries caused by employees in the hospital, outpatient clinic, medical exam or surgery.
+The Federal Torts Claims Act (FTCA) allows you to file a lawsuit against any Veteran Affairs employee whose negligence caused your injury, whereas Section 1151 is limited to filing lawsuits against individuals involved in injuries caused by employees in the:

 If you believe that you have grounds to pursue a medical malpractice claim against the VA employee who caused your injury, you will need to follow the below steps.
 Because this process can be complicated, it's important to have an experience personal injury lawyer on your side to guide you during the claims process.